pwwpche/catufol/README.md

 Catùfol
 =======

-A helper tool on the top of Webpack, Karma, TypeScript and other tools that helps to reduce configuration steps.
+A helper tool on the top of Webpack3, Karma, TypeScript and other tools that helps to reduce configuration steps.
 The tool will try to work with a minimum of configuration and will use conventions and other project files to extract configuration settings whenever it's possible.